adam-horvath8/Weathe-app/README.md

 # Weather App

-Weather app is basic application that is taking weather data from an weather API and displaying them in the user interface.
+Weather app is a basic application that takes weather data from a weather API and displays it in the user interface.
 Write to the search bar town of your wishes and see current weather conditions.

 live preview here: https://hi-weather-app.netlify.app